M-arcus/cloudron-docs/knowledgebase/docs/apps/wordpress.md

 ## WP CLI

-[WP CLI](http://wp-cli.org/) is a command line interface to Wordpress.
+[WP CLI](http://wp-cli.org/) is a command line interface to WordPress.
 To run commands using the CLI tool, open a [Web terminal](/documentation/apps#web-terminal) and execute commands WP CLI using `sudo -u www-data /app/code/wp`.